DavidVentura/blog/blog/raw/withings-re/POST.md

         Object Size: 0
 ```

-with this in place, it's a bit easier to update the dissector, hit CTRL-SHIFT-L and reload the dissector, watching whether the new decoded values make sense

-[insert multiple hours of adding support for different commands/types]
+Now it's just a matter of spending a few hours adding a ridiculous amount of constants and trivial destructuring.

-there's some _weird_ stuff in here, first I thought it was some conversion factor that I don't understand, but.. even the app and watch disagree?
+During those hours, I found some _weird_ stuff, first I thought it was some conversion factor that I don't understand, but.. even the app and watch disagree?

 <div style="display: flex; justify-content: center; gap: 1rem; flex-wrap: wrap;">
 <img style="max-width: calc(40% - 1rem)" src="assets/watch_calories.jpg" />